abdur026/vf-trading-cards/README.md

 Once the server is up and running, open [http://localhost:3000](http://localhost:3000) in your web browser to experience the platform.

-## **Key Features**

-- **Card Collection Management**: Create an account to save and organize your card collection effortlessly.
-Keep track of your collection's growth, manage duplicates, and categorize your cards for easy access.

-- **Discover New Cards**: Explore a diverse range of cards from various categories, including sports, entertainment, collectibles, and more.
-Discover rare and unique cards to add to your wishlist.

-- **Community Interaction**: Connect with fellow collectors, share your collection, and discuss your favorite cards.
-Gain insights into the world of card collecting from a global community of enthusiasts.
 ## **Learn More**

 To deepen your understanding of the platform and its capabilities, refer to the following resources: